nazar256/friendship-api/README.md

 * add ability to see friends
 * add ability to see friends of friend on N-th level
 * write a test to check the ApiDoc availability for every route
+* add constraints to view only own profile and friends